catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0/README.md

 ## Installation

-### Helmchart hosted on Rancher Apps
+### Rancher Installation (Apps & Marketplace)

 1. Log in to https://home.cloudcasa.io and add your Kubernetes cluster under the Setup tab.
 Note the returned cluster ID.
-2. Go to charts.
-In the Deploy Chart section, check the Partners checkbox and click on the cloudcasa-kubeagent chart.
+2. Go to Apps & Marketplace in the Rancher UI.
+In the Deploy Chart section, check the Partners checkbox and click on the cloudcasa chart.
-3. Provide the App Name.
+3. Provide a Name (e.g. CloudCasa) and optional description.
-4. In the CloudCasa settings section, provide the Obtained Cluster ID.
+4. In the CloudCasa Configuration section, provide the Cluster ID obtained above.
-5. Click on the Install button.
-This will install CloudCasa kubeagent on the Kubernetes cluster.
+5. Click on the Install button to complete installation of the agent.

-### Helmchart CLI Installation
+### Helm CLI Installation

 1. Log in to https://home.cloudcasa.io and add your Kubernetes cluster under the Setup tab.
 Note the returned cluster ID.
 2. Execute the following helm commands, replacing ```<ClusterID>``` with the Cluster ID obtained above: